-- Islamic banking has an increasing presence in the banking sector, with 12 Islamic banks and 22 banking units within regular banks.
-It accounted for 5.5% of the banking sector’s total assets at end-2015.
+- Islamic banking has an increasing presence in the banking sector, with 13 Islamic banks and 22 banking units within regular banks.
+It accounted for 5.0% of the banking sector’s total assets in early 2018.
 There are plans to merge the Islamic banking units of the four state-run banks and establish one Shariah-compliant bank.

 - Residents may hold foreign-exchange accounts domestically and overseas.
 However, they are not permitted to hold domestic currency (IDR) accounts overseas, although local IDR accounts can be converted to foreign exchange.

 - Non-residents may hold foreign-exchange and IDR accounts, and foreign currency is freely convertible.
 Non-residents may only hold current, savings and time deposit accounts.
 A non-resident is only permitted to receive a transfer in IDR for an economic transaction, and must have supporting paperwork.
 Overdraft facilities are not available to non-residents.